MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 When you start the configuration, start with zero-trust policies.
 Make exceptions as needed and document them in detail.

 - Kubernetes RBAC implements *deny all* by default.
-Don't override by adding highly-permissive cluster role bindings that invert the deny all setting.
+Don't override by adding highly permissive cluster role bindings that invert the deny all setting.

 - Azure RBAC also implements *deny all* by default.
 Don't override by adding RBAC assignments that invert the deny all setting.